Dwarfobserver/cpp-sandbox/README.md

  - eval : A function which compile and lunch a process with the source code given.
 This is not cross-platform nor efficient, and it does not have interoperability with another (or the current) process.

+ - movable_function : A wrapper which can accept any movable callable, with allocation optimisation for function pointers.
+                      It is useful for remplacing std::function when the functions dosen't need to be copied.